Mania (character): Lee Price

 Lee Price and a couple of hired thugs ambushed Andi out patrolling, blasting her with flamethrowers and a high-powered sonic gun to separate her from the symbiote.
 While Andi survived (albeit badly injured) Price took the symbiote for himself and rechristened himself "Maniac".
 Lee used the Maniac symbiote to take control of criminals and assemble his own syndicate, forcing pieces of the Maniac symbiote into people's faces to bend them to his will.

 When Spider-Man, Agent Anti-Venom, Venom, Black Cat and Andi joined forces to stop him, they used weaponry coated in an Anti-Venom serum developed by Alchemax to free those under Maniac's control.
 With his army defeated, Maniac commanded the remains of the Maniac symbiote to return to him, making him stronger and exponentially larger.
 While Maniac initially overpowered the heroes, Black Cat noticed those freed from his control by Anti-Venom developed immunity.
 Spider-Man had Agent Anti-Venom absorb a sample of his blood to absorb its "Anti-Maniac" properties.
 With his abilities boosted Anti-Venom struck Maniac down, severely weakening the Maniac symbiote - though it survived and remained bonded to Price who was then apprehended and taken away by authorities.

-When Kasady was collecting the codex left inside the bodies of previous hosts in order to free Knull, Kasady disguised himself as Brock and went in jail where he killed Lee after absorbing the Maniac symbiote off him, blaming Brock for the ensuing murder.
+When Kasady was collecting the codex left inside the bodies of previous hosts to free Knull, Kasady disguised himself as Brock and went in jail where he killed Lee after absorbing the Maniac symbiote off him, blaming Brock for the ensuing murder.

 Other versions

-A version of Mania is seen teaming-up with Adam Warlock, Spider-Man, Valkyrie and a female version of Vision.
-She was briefly detected by a Rigellian Recorder after it entered a rift into the Prime Marvel Universe.
+An alternate universe version of Mania from an unidentified universe makes a minor appearance in Deadpool & the Mercs for Money #5.

 In other media

 Television

 The Mania symbiote appears in the Spider-Man series finale "Maximum Venom", voiced by Carla Jeffery.
-This version is the joyful older sister of the Venom symbiote who was created by Knull to serve as a member of the Symbiote Sisters.
-Additionally, while possessing a host, she sports arachnid-esque features and abilities.
+This version is the older sister of the Venom symbiote who was created by Knull to serve as a member of the Symbiote Sisters alongside Scream and Scorn.